 User mapping allows users logged on to the initiating system to be mapped to another user on the remote system.

 For user mapping, set up the Teradata initiator connector with DEFINER authorization.

 Teradata provides a user configurable mechanism for authenticating to Kerberos.
 The user and password is used to obtain a ticket from the KDC when attempting to connect to a remote Kerberized Teradata or Presto.

-- ANSI, TERA, and BTET mode affect transaction semantics.
+- ANSI and TERA mode affect transaction semantics.

 - QueryBand can be used for workload management to map TASM rules from the local to the target system or to help associate child queries with the initiating Teradata query for monitoring purposes.
-QueryGrid appends the following name-value pairs (NVPs) to the initiating Teradata Database QueryBand when connecting to the target system.
+QueryGrid appends the following name-value pairs (NVPs) to the QueryBand of the target Teradata session with values from the initiating Teradata session.
 If a query traverses through more than one Teradata-Teradata link, each system appends its session attributes to these NVPs delimited by a colon.

 The following example shows three systems, A, B, and C, with the query initiated on System A.